kmurugulla/mcp-da-live-media/README.md

 - set up block library in kmurugulla org , brightspath site with example content from homepage , /ue-editor/demo pages.
 - create a template called "Blog" based in the document at /blogs/article
-- Add a place holder for Telephone mapped to 1-800-123-4567 The tool will:
+- Add a place holder for Telephone mapped to 1-800-123-4567

+** The tool will **:
+- Reads the Blocks if ran from a local EDS project
-- Discover all blocks from GitHub repo
+- (or) can discover all blocks from GitHub repo
 - Extract real content from your sample page(s)
 - Create block documentation with live examples
 - Update library configuration